'The Idol' Featuring BLACKPINK's Jennie Is Embroiled In Controversy, Here's Why

 The Idol will follow Jocelyn (Lily-Rose Depp), a rising pop star that indulges in Hollywood’s fast-paced and daring lifestyle.
 She meets and eventually dates a club owner (The Weeknd) who turns out to be a modern-day cult leader that sees himself as a self-help guru.

-The Idol: release date in Singapore
+The Idol: release date and where to watch in Singapore

 (Cover photo from: @theidol)

-Next, check out the details on BLACKPINK’s 2022 comeback.
+Next, check out BLACKPINK’s K-pop sisters BABYMONSTER.

 Comments, questions or feedback?
 Email us at [email protected].